 Before joining the Catholic staff, Favret served for four years as the head junior varsity football coach at Gonzaga College High School in Washington, D.C.
 He became the Purple Eagles’ varsity offensive coordinator in 1991, helping the team earn a No. 6 ranking in 1993.

 Favret was a three-year starter at shooting guard for the Catholic basketball team from 1981-84, serving as team captain during his junior and senior seasons.
 He set a Catholic school record as a sophomore when he connected on 18 consecutive shots.
 Prior to graduating from Gonzaga High School, Favret played basketball for two years and baseball for one.

 Favret was born in Washington, D.C. and graduated from the Catholic University of America in 1984 with a degree in history.
-He and his wife, Cynthia, live in Hampden-Sydney with their daughters, Rebecca (23) and Amanda (21).
+He and his wife, Cynthia, live in Hampden-Sydney and have two daughters, Rebecca (28) and Amanda (26).

 Favret’s Season-by-Season Highlights

 2014 (7-4): Hampden-Sydney won its second consecutive ODAC Championship and advanced to the playoffs for the sixth time in eight years.
 The team managed a six-game win streak during the season, while finishing the year averaging 34.9 points- and 403.5 yards-per-game.
 The team has a strong showing in the postseason awards, with 11 All-ODAC honorees, including three First Team selections (WR Holton Walker, LB Josh Doggett, DB John Moore).
 Senior quarterback Nash Nance won the Touchdown Club of Richmond’s Lanier Award, given to the top player in the state in NCAA Division II, III, and NAIA.
 Additionally, Walker was named the top Receiver/End of the Year.